 Visitors contribute to the Reef’s conservation through the environmental management charge which is collected by tourism operators on behalf of the Great Barrier Reef Marine Park Authority (GBRMPA).
 Last year, GBRMPA’s total operating expenses were $52.5 million.
 Twenty per cent of this came from the $6.50 levy collected through the Marine Park fee.

-GBRMPA state that “Funds are used to support strong, effective and agile marine park management practices to protect the reef, reduce threats and improve the long-term outlook”.
+GBRMPA states, “Funds are used to support strong, effective and agile marine park management practices to protect the reef, reduce threats and improve the long-term outlook”.

 Tourism assists with reef science